 2. $50,000 Min balance to maintain monthly; fall below fee of $80 – Operating accounts.

 3. One-time setup fee: SG$2500; Monthly fee US$200 (investment holdings and holding

 5. Supported by product specialist: Trade and cash management.

 6. Supported by a relationship manager.

-However, one must note, this virtual bank has its’ limitation when compared to a traditional bank, which means it does not provide cards such as credit cards.
+However, one must note, this virtual bank has its’ limitation when compared to a traditional bank, which means it does not provide cards such as credit or debit cards.